 - Timetable: Bus Éireann Route 350

-Burren & Cliffs Explorer Shuttle (Free)
+Getting to the Cliffs of Moher: Burren & Cliffs of Moher Shuttle (Free)

-- This incredible service is free to use, but make sure to book your seat.
+- This incredible shuttle service to the Cliffs of Moher is free to use, but make sure to book your seat.

 - Perfect if you’re hiking part of the Burren Way